smartxworks/sunmao-ui/README.md

   </a>
 </p>

 Sunmao(榫卯 /suən mɑʊ/) is a front-end low-code framework.
-Through Sunmao, you can easily encapsulate any front-end UI components into low-code component libraries, so as to build your own low-code UI development platform, making front-end development as tight as Sunmao.
+Through Sunmao, you can easily encapsulate any front-end UI components into low-code component libraries to build your own low-code UI development platform, making front-end development as tight as Sunmao("mortise and tenon" in Chinese).

 [中文](./docs/zh/README.md)

 ## DEMO

-Sunmao‘s website is developed with Sunmao, look here: [Sunmao website editor](https://sunmao-ui.com/dev.html)
+The offcial website of Sunmao is developed by Sunmao, try it from here: [Sunmao website editor](https://sunmao-ui.com/dev.html)

 We also provide an open-to-use template: [Sunmao Starter Kit](https://github.com/webzard-io/sunmao-start)

 ## Why Sunmao?

-### Reactive low-code framework
+### Responsive low-code framework

-Sunmao chooses a reactive solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to use.
+Sunmao chooses a responsive solution that is easy to understand and has excellent performance, making Sunmao intuitive and quick to start.

 ### Powerful low-code GUI editor